 Nandini Sikand | USA | 2019 | 95'

 Inside/Outside is a feature length documentary film about women and mass incarceration in the United States as they struggle with the challenges of sexual assault, substance abuse, and often motherhood.
 Seen through the lens of a predominantly white county jail in a rapidly gentrifying town in the Lehigh Valley in Pennsylvania, this film explores challenges the women face inside and outside jail.
-Hearing from a chorus of women who share what it is like to be in Northampton County Jail, experts, and correction workers, Inside/Outside addresses the hard and cold facts of the prison industrial complex experienced through a microcosm of local stories that affect families and communities.
+Hearing from a chorus of women who share what it is like to be in Northampton County Jail, experts, and correction workers, Inside/Outside addresses the hard and cold facts of the prison industrial complex.

 As an inspirational and optimistic take on the local and global plastic pollution crisis, fifth graders from PS 15 in Red Hook, Brooklyn - a community on the frontline of Climate Change that was severely impacted by Superstorm Sandy.
-With stop-motion animation, heartfelt kid commentary, and interviews of experts and renowned scientists who are engaged in the most cutting edge research on the harmful effects of microplastics, this alarming, yet charming narrative, conveys an urgent message in user-friendly terms with a take action message to spark youth-led plastic free action in schools everywhere.
+With stop-motion animation, heartfelt kid commentary, and interviews of experts and renowned scientists who are engaged in the most cutting edge research on the harmful effects of microplastics, this alarming, yet charming narrative, conveys an urgent message in user-friendly terms with a take action message.

 A woman decides to have a meaningful life after entering pension age.
 For 30 years, Irmtraut Wäger headed German Aid To Tibetans and helped the Dalai Lama and Tibetans in exile.
 She collected about 30 million Euros in donations and took care of over 5,000 Tibetan godchildren.
 Furthermore she facilitated the construction of schools, hospitals, kindergardens and old people's homes all over India.
 Today Irmtraut Wäger is seen as a shining example of successful refugee relief, and this is her story.